Megan Fox

 Megan Denise Fox (born May 16, 1986) is an American actress.
 She made her acting debut in the family film Holiday in the Sun (2001), which was followed by numerous supporting roles in film and television, such as the teen musical comedy Confessions of a Teenage Drama Queen (2004), as well as a starring role in the ABC sitcom Hope & Faith (2004–2006).
 Her breakout role was as Mikaela Banes in the blockbuster action film Transformers (2007), which she reprised in its sequel Transformers: Revenge of the Fallen (2009).

-She also portrayed the titular character in the horror comedy Jennifer's Body (2009), starred as April O'Neil in the superhero action film Teenage Mutant Ninja Turtles (2014) and its sequel Teenage Mutant Ninja Turtles: Out of the Shadows (2016), and starred as Reagan Lucas in the fifth and sixth seasons of the Fox sitcom New Girl (2016–2017).
+Fox also portrayed the titular character in the horror comedy Jennifer's Body (2009), starred as April O'Neil in the superhero action film Teenage Mutant Ninja Turtles (2014) and its sequel Teenage Mutant Ninja Turtles: Out of the Shadows (2016), and appeared in the fifth and sixth seasons of the Fox sitcom New Girl (2016–2017).

-Fox has also made appearances in numerous magazines such as Maxim, Rolling Stone, and FHM.
-She is the recipient of several accolades, including two Scream Awards and four Teen Choice Awards.
+Described as a sex symbol, Fox has made appearances in numerous magazines such as Maxim, Rolling Stone, and FHM.
+She has received two Scream Awards and four Teen Choice Awards.

 Early life

 Megan Denise Fox was born on May 16, 1986, in Oak Ridge, Tennessee, to parents Gloria Darlene (née Cisson) and Franklin Thomas Fox.
 She spent her early childhood in nearby Rockwood.
 Fox's father, a parole officer, and her mother divorced when Fox was three years old.
 Her mother later remarried, and Fox and her sister were raised by her mother and her stepfather, Tony Tonachio.
-She was raised "very strictly Pentecostal", but later attended Catholic school for 12 years.
-She said that the two were "very strict" and that she was not allowed to have a boyfriend or invite friends to her house.
-She lived with her mother until she made enough money to support herself.
+She was raised "very strictly Pentecostal," but later attended Catholic school for 12 years.
+She said that her parents were "very strict" and that she was not allowed to have a boyfriend or invite friends to her house.
+Fox described her stepfather as being "verbally, mentally, and emotionally abusive" until his death.
+She revealed in an interview that she developed an eating disorder in her adolescence and struggled with manic depression, the latter of which "[ran] in my family, so there was definitely some wrestling with chemical imbalance going on."
+Fox lived with her mother until she made enough money to support herself.